Zora Mintalová-Zubercová

-Mintalova-Zubercová spent more than thirty years as a researcher and later Senior Researcher and Head of the Scientific-Research Department of the Slovak National Museum in Martin, subsequently also serving as the museum's Deputy Director.
-She was instrumental in founding at the Slovak Red Cross Museum and later served as its Inaugural Director until her retirement in 2009.
+Mintalova-Zubercová spent more than thirty years as a researcher and later senior researcher and head of the Scientific-Research Department of the Slovak National Museum in Martin, subsequently also serving as the museum's deputy director.
+She was instrumental in founding the Slovak Red Cross Museum and later served as its inaugural director until her retirement in 2009.

 Early life and education

 Mintalová Zubercová was born in Martin, the elder daughter of Slovak publishing editor and playwright Ján Zuberec, and Darina Zubercová (née Pobudová).
 Both her parents had a gentry background and belonged to the Slovak intellectual circles, which attracted negative attention by the then rising Communist Party of Czechoslovakia.
 After the country fell under the Communist rule the family fortune of her parents was nationalised, and her father was assigned as a worker to a brick factory.
 Growing up in Martin, Mintalová-Zubercová attended the local grammar school, and later thanks to a family friend was despite her personnel files held by the Communist party able to apply for university.
 She went on to study ethnography and history at the Faculty of Arts at Comenius University in Bratislava, graduating in 1974 with a Prom.
 Etnograf degree.
 She then started working the same year as a research assistant at the Ethnographic Institute of the Slovak National Museum.
 After earning her PhDr. in ethnography and history in 1980 from the Comenius University in Bratislava, she was promoted to a Researcher.